23 Nov 2017 by Olga Brighton

 Switzerland is well-known for its world class ski resorts.
-As one of the founding fathers of ski tourism, it has the widest variety of choices for anyone considering a winter trip.
+As one of the founding fathers of ski tourism, it has the widest variety of choices for anyone considering a winter trip to Switzerland.

 With such great options available, it could be difficult to choose, so here are a few guidelines to help you pick the right ski resort for your next winter trip to Switzerland: